 A second offense involving a child passenger carries an extra five days in jail and $2,000 to $5,000 in fines.

 And anyone convicted of a third DUI with a child passenger faces ten days in jail and $3,000 to $5,000 in fines on top of the normal penalties.

 A DUI will generally lead to license-related penalties.
 Administrative license suspension can occur for a DUI arrest, even if the driver isn't convicted of a DUI in criminal court.

 The court reports all DUI convictions to the Washington Department of Licensing.
 The Department will then suspend the driver's license as follows.

-Refusal.
 Pursuant to Washington's implied consent law, drivers who unlawfully refuse a breath or blood test are subject to license revocation.
-A driver's license will be revoked for two years on a first offense, three years on a second offense, and four years for a third offense.
+A driver's license will be revoked for two years on a first offense, three years on a second offense, and four years on a third offense.

-Ignition interlock device.
 All convictions require the installation and maintenance of an ignition interlock device (IID) during the probation period.
-However, with an IID, the driver can apply for an IID restricted license.
+However, with an IID, the driver can apply for an IID-restricted license.
 This restricted license allows operation during the suspension/revocation period with the IID.

 After reinstatement, the driver's license will be probationary for a five-year period.

 If you're younger than 21 years old, the legal limits for drugs and alcohol are much lower: It's a misdemeanor—an offense called "underage DUI"—for drivers younger than 21 to have a BAC of .02% or more within two hours of driving or drive with any concentration of THC in the blood.